UedaTakeyuki/pokectiveness2/docs/README.md

 <div class = "img-wrapper">
   <img src = "/docs/pics/add_eng.png" width = "80%">
 </div>
-Pokéctiveness2 icon is added to home screen
+The Pokéctiveness2 icon is added to the home screen
 <div class = "img-wrapper">
   <img src = "/docs/pics/home.png" width = "80%">
 </div>

-### For Androdi
+### For Android
 Tap the menu key on the device or the menu button (three vertical points) in the upper right corner of the screen
 <div class = "img-wrapper">
   <img src = "/docs/pics/android_menubutton_eng.png" width = "80%">